cmbu-tmm-sites/learncodestream/content/Pipelines/_index.md

 Tasks return their output as JSON, and it's often useful to look at a previously executed task to find the correct path to an output variable - if you look at the [Execution]() of a Pipeline and examine the task details, you can click "View Output JSON" and use the "Path finder" option to discover the correct path:
 ![Find the correct output path](images/pipeline-find-path.gif)

+## Notifications

+The notifications tab allows you to configure notifications for pipeline events (completion, waiting for [user interaction](), failure, cancellation, and starting) using either an [Email endpoint](/Configure/Endpoints/email), [Jira endpoint](/Configure/Endpoints/jira), or by creating a Webhook with a POST, PUT or PATCH payload.

 ### More
 {{< toc-tree >}}